ludiusvox/QuantumIBM-Algorithm-problem/README.md

 # QuantumIBM-Algorithm-problem

 This was the only code sequence out of a 2 qubit system that cave an output that was non zero because of the CNOT gate.
 According to the simiulator I was supposed to recieve a 50-50 outcome of the 2 qubit system using a bit-flip or a sign error.
 That is not what happened at all first problem was the IBM quantum machine transposed my code and did not enter in my original code.
-Here is my original code:
+Here is my original code:  (Please view in "raw")
 --------------------------------
 from qiskit import QuantumRegister, ClassicalRegister, QuantumCircuit from numpy import pi